 This page documents the evolution of printing and publishing during the fifteenth century.
 The main event from this era is Gutenberg’s invention of a printing press that works with movable type.
 It revolutionizes the production of books and pamphlets.
 By the end of the century printing presses can be found in more than 250 cities around Europe.
 Such presses can produce 3,600 pages per workday, compared to forty by typographic hand-printing and just a few pages by hand-copying.
+The books printed between the 1450s and the end of the fifteenth century are called ‘incunabula’.
 One of the main challenges of the industry is distributing all these works.
 This leads to the establishment of numerous book fairs.
 The most important one is the Frankfurt Book Fair which is first held by local booksellers soon after Gutenberg’s invention of the printing press.

 1423 – First woodcut printing on paper

 Even though woodcut is already used for printing on cloth for over a century, the first European woodcut printing on paper happens in the early 15th century.
 It is used for printing religious images and playing cards.
 Woodcut is a relief printing technique in which text and images are carved into the surface of a block of wood.
 The printing parts remain level with the surface while the non-printing parts are removed, typically with a knife or chisel.
 The woodblock is then inked and the substrate pressed against the woodblock.
 The ink is made of lampblack (soot from oil lamps) mixed with varnish or boiled linseed oil.
 This printing technique is also called block printing.
 One of the earliest examples of European woodcuts is the image of Saint Christopher shown below.
 It was printed in 1423 and then manually colored in.

 The first complete block books or xylographica are produced in Germany and Holland around 1430.
 They continue to be produced until around 1480.